Davidslv/microblog-backend/docs/059_MONOLITH_TO_THREE_LAYER_JOURNEY.md

 **The key is knowing when to do it.** For growing teams needing multi-platform support and technology flexibility, the three-layer architecture is worth it.
 For solo developers with simple apps and tight budgets, the monolith is probably fine.

 The journey from monolith to three-layer architecture is about **architectural freedom** for the future.
-And for us, that freedom was worth every penny.
+And for me, that freedom was worth every penny.

 ---